dibdobrob/traffordtrails/_posts/2017-06-30-participant_feedback.md

 Immediately after the 2017 race feedback came flooding in via email, facebook and twitter.
 Well done to both the race team and the participants!
 The event was definitely a great success.

-### Feedback
+Here is what everyone said:

 - Miles of smiles!!
 - Both me and the other half thought last nights TT5 was a great event and well organised, very friendly also.
 - Many thanks for your efforts and all the marshals also.
 - A really friendly well organised event, thank you. 😊
 - Brilliant race, well done dragons 🐉 xxx.
 - Well done Robert Wadsworth.
 It would seem you smashed the event.
 I’m reading lots of positive status'.
-Hopefully I’m around for the next one.
-I believe a few of my guys came and raced 👍
+Hopefully I’m around for the next one. 👍
 - What a bloomin' marvellous evening!
 Thanks so much to Rob and all the team who made it happen 😁 xx
 - Fantastic race - well done Rob and all the marshals - you nailed it!
 Looking forward to the next one!
 - Fabulous thank you to everyone involved in the organisation